Eddy diffusivity in homogeneous isotropic turbulence

 where $\mathcal{I}$ represents the identity operator.
-The denominator in (\ref{eq:D}) is an inverse operator, which indicates the non-locality of eddy diffusivity. $l$, which is on the order of the large eddy size, quantifies the extent of the non-locality, i.e, a measure of how far the mean gradients at one location can influence mean fluxes at another location.
-This constant, plays a role similar to the mean free path in molecular systems.
+The denominator in (\ref{eq:D}) is an inverse operator, which indicates the non-locality of eddy diffusivity. $l$, which is on the order of the large eddy size, quantifies the extent of the non-locality.
+In other words, $l$ indicates how far the mean gradients at one location can influence mean fluxes at another location.
+This constant, plays a role similar to the mean free path in molecular systems, and following Prandtl, we refer to it as the mixing length.

 The fact that $l_v$ is smaller than $l_c$ (see Table~\ref{tab:fitted_coeffficients}) indicates that the macroscopic closure operator is more local for momentum transport than for scalar transport.
 This is an unintuitive result, since at the DNS level, scalar transport is completely local, while momentum transport involves a non-local pressure projection.
 We conclude that at the macroscopic level, the non-locality of pressure cancels a portion of non-locality of advection.